netchar/BathAttendantBot/README.md

 # BathAttendantBot

-Simple Telegram bot helping my friends to choose a responsible one to book a bath
+Telegram bot helping my friends to choose a responsible one to book a bath :)

 # License
 	Copyright © 2019 Eugene Glushankov